-Housing Executive workers strike over pay
+Housing Executive workers begin strike over pay

 Pay claim

-In a statement, Unite said "the strike has been called after management failed to make any offer whatsoever to improve pay and meet the pay claim of Unite members".
+Speaking ahead of the strike, Unite said "the strike has been called after management failed to make any offer whatsoever to improve pay and meet the pay claim of Unite members".

 "Workers at the Housing Executive engaged in two strikes earlier in the year, but the latest announcement represents a clear escalation," the union said.